 As compared to Alternative A, Alternative C would provide for larger and more numerous Developed Zones, greater potential for new facilities, and increased visitor access compared to Alternative A. In addition, construction of 11 new minor facilities in Developed Zones at the Hensley Settlement, the base of Brush Mountain, Fern Lake, and the Wilderness Road Campground would be proposed for construction.
 The effects of these actions on visitor experience would be similar to Alternative B, except that Alternative C would provide slightly added improvements in the quality and diversity of the visitor experience.
 In addition, education and outreach programs would be expanded; more than in Alternative A. Formal partnering programs would be developed with caving groups and other groups in Alternative C. The park could, therefore, host additional events or programs and provide additional interpretation at Fern Lake, Gap Cave, or the Hensley Settlement.
-Beneficial effects on visitor experience could result from the expanded access and use of Fern Lake and the Hensley Settlement).
+Beneficial effects on visitor experience could result from the expanded access and use of Fern Lake and the Hensley Settlement (which could include, for example, increased numbers of guided tours of the settlement).
 Formalized partnerships and programs, for example, with cave organizations, would likely result in increased visitation to Gap Cave and other caves in the park, which would have a long-term, minor to moderate, beneficial effect on visitor use.